MGSimard/emerald/README.md

 ## Task List

+- [x] Add a soft-reset button that only resets searched & seen columns, even I've been wanting to reset those between sessions
 - [ ] Consider webp for images, sucks for users wanting to download resources so not sure about that, site is lightweight enough that it doesn't matter